Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 Because internally, I'm like freaking out that they're forcing this to happen.

-So I eventually end up at the facility and it's extremely tra stressful.
+So I eventually end up at the facility and it's extremely stressful.

 It's not good.

-I understand that there's a question of medication and intervention in this kind of extreme scenario.
+I understand that there's an issue of medication and intervention in this kind of extreme scenario.

-But there's also just a fact that you don't feel like a human being anymore when you're in these facilities.
+But there's also just a fact of you don't feel like a human being anymore when you're in these facilities.

 And there's a kind of deterministic and a kind of deterministic relationship with the patient.

-And that's the, and that's the, that's tantamount to the majority of the interaction that they're going to have in how they're intervening with you.
+And that's the tantamount to the majority of the interaction that they're going to have in how they're intervening with you.

-I mean, the biochemical imbalance or whatever theory doesn't seem to be particularly valid according to some testing, but that's their general idea that you're imbalanced and they need to balance you with medicines and then you'll be fine, right?
+Yeah, I mean, the biochemical imbalance or whatever theory doesn't seem to be particularly valid according to some testing, but that's their general idea that you're imbalanced and they need to balance you with meds and then you'll be fine, right?

 Right.